 Directed by Joseph A. Hill, M.D., Ph.D., the Division of Cardiology comprises a large group of nationally recognized faculty members with expertise in virtually all aspects of modern cardiovascular care and state-of-the-art research.
-The team includes specialists in the management of all forms of heart disease, their predisposing risk factors, and their complications.
+The team includes specialists in the management of all forms of heart disease, predisposing risk factors, and complications.
 UT Southwestern Medical Center cardiologists treat approximately 600 patients every month.

 Excellence in Care